 UN 2021 Climate Change Conference, COP-26 in Glasgow that agree to secure global net zero by mid-century and keep 1.5 degrees within reach, adapt to protect communities and natural habitats mobilize finance and work together as to tackle climate issues.
 CTI-CFF complement these goals with its work on Climate Change Adaptation Working Group (CCA-WG) and Trust Fund Development for independent and sustainable financing to support Fisheries and Marine Conservation.

-Collaborative action of CTI-CFF with SPREP, ASEAN, APEC, COBSEA and its Regional Action Plan on Marine Litter (RAP MALI) and Experts WG on Marine Litter, UNEP Regional Seas programmes, the Global Programme of Action for the Protection of the Marine Environment from Land-Based Activities, and Sustainable Development Goals and Post-2030 Agenda, on marine plastic litter.
+Collaborative action of CTI-CFF with South Pacific Regional Environment Programme (SPREP), Association of Southeast Asian Nations ASEAN, Asia-Pacific Economic Cooperation (APEC), Coordinating Body on the Seas of East Asia (COBSEA) and its Regional Action Plan on Marine Litter (RAP MALI) and Experts WG on Marine Litter, United Nations Environment Programme (UNEP) Regional Seas programmes, the Global Programme of Action for the Protection of the Marine Environment from Land-Based Activities, and Sustainable Development Goals and Post-2030 Agenda, on marine plastic litter.
 Additionally, CTI-CFF is working with WWF’s plan to assist CTI-CFF in undertaking a Stocktake of marine plastics in the CT region.